-What Has Been Detected in Our Water?
+What Has Been Detected In Our Water?

 In the charts on pages 3 and 4 you will see the results of Dayton's testing for inorganic contaminants, synthetic organic contaminants and disinfection by products in the water supply.
-Contaminants that may be present in any source water include:

-A. Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife.
+During 2013 a slightly elevated Total Tri-Halomethanes (THM) level was reported.
+This higher than normal level lead to increased testing for this constituent.
+Contaminants that may be present in any source water include: A. Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife.